 - Mix rubbing alcohol and water (1:3 ratio).

-- Wipe leaves thoroughly to remove both mites and their eggs.
+- Wipe the leaves and remove both the mites and their eggs.

 3. Essential Oil Spray: